Ninth Ward and Zeitoun spark conversation between parents and kids.

 Ninth Ward’s greatest achievement is certainly teaching children—especially those who lived through it, but were too young to remember it—about the storm, and Zeitoun keeps the danger and failure inherent in the tragedy at the forefront of our consciousness.
 Luckily, though, Eggers and Rhodes are excellent storytellers, and both weave tales so gripping that when read together, they feel as if they’re in conversation.
 It’s a conversation we hope to continue—with you—through the TOC Kids Summer Book Club.

-Time Out Chicago Kids’ Summer Book Club isn’t like traditional book clubs.
+The fine print Time Out Chicago Kids’ Summer Book Club isn’t like traditional book clubs.
 We chose two titles—one for grown-ups and one for kids—with corresponding themes to give families an opportunity to talk about what they’ve read, and hopefully much more.
 To get things started, we’ve created an online discussion board—with discussion questions—at timeoutchicagokids.com, where readers of both titles can weigh in.
 Check there to win a signed a copy of Ninth Ward, and get details about our first-ever TOC Kids Summer Book Club meet-up.